Using Link Clustering to Assign Nodes to Overlapping Communities

 [[10]]

-Because there are nodes that belong to multiple communities, the resulting actor by community ties form a two-mode network (see here).
+Because nodes belong to multiple communities, the resulting actor-by-community ties form a two-mode network (see here).

 [,1] [,2] [,3] [,4] [,5] [,6] [,7] [,8] [,9] [,10]